 Most investors are usually ignorant of what we don’t see or observe, we only value what we see.
-But every investor has both limited capital and time, and priorities need to be made.
+But every investor has limited capital and time, and priorities must be made.
 At the same time, the board and management must carefully evaluate the best use of capital.

 To our knowledge Philip Morris (PM)/Altria (MO) has been the best-performing stock over the last century.
-Both companies, after the split in 2008, happened to pay a juicy dividend.
+After the split in 2008, both companies paid a juicy dividend.
 What is not to like?

 Perhaps the performance would have been better if they focused less on the dividend and more on buying back shares?
 “Unethical” companies have historically been trading at lower multiples than the average of the market, according to US Mutual’s Vice Fund and Marcin Kacperczyk/Harrison Hong research called The Price of Sin: The Effects of Social Norms on Markets (2006).

 Perhaps Altria would perform better if they alternated between dividends and buybacks?
 Unfortunately, we can’t calculate the alternative with certainty because the world unfolds differently under changing assumptions, but we can make rough estimations.